MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hcs/Enable-HcsNetInterface.md

 IsiSCSIEnabled         : False
 ```

-This command specifes the **InterfaceAlias** parameter to enable the Data2 network interface.
+This command specifies the **InterfaceAlias** parameter to enable the Data2 network interface.

 ## PARAMETERS